 This plan was also developed to make Dent County and participating cities and school districts eligible for certain federal disaster assistance as required by the Robert T. Stafford Disaster Relief and Emergency Act (Public Law 93-288).
 Those programs include the Federal Emergency Management Agency's (FEMA) Hazard Mitigation Grant Program, Pre-Disaster Mitigation Program and Flood Mitigation Assistance Program.
-The plan has been prepared in accordance with the requirements of the Disaster Mitigations established under 44 CFR 201.6 published in the Federal Register on February 26, 2002 and finalized in October 31, 2007.
+The plan has been prepared in accordance with the requirements of the Disaster Mitigation Act of 2000 (Public Law 106-390) and developed and organized within the rules and regulations established under 44 CFR 201.6 published in the Federal Register on February 26, 2002 and finalized in October 31, 2007.
 Guidance for the development of this plan includes FEMA's Local Mitigation Planning Handbook, March 2013 and FEMA's Local Mitigation Plan review Guide, October 1, 2011.